Beginner's Guide

 – Astra WordPress Theme Demo Site on Different Screens

 Due to this, a default WordPress theme will be automatically installed when you first install WordPress.
-Usually, the 3 latest default themes are pre-installed and the most recent one is activated.
+Usually, the latest default theme is pre-installed and activated.

-It’s easy to recognize the default themes as they’re uniquely named after the year they’re released, like Twenty Twenty, Twenty Nineteen, etc. since the Twenty Ten theme in 2010.
-Explore all default themes.
+Default themes are minimal with basic blogging features designed by WordPress.org.
+It’s easy to recognize them as they’re uniquely named after the year they’re released, like Twenty Twenty Four, Twenty Twenty Three, etc. since the Twenty Ten theme in 2010.

 i) Free WordPress Themes

-As the name suggests, free themes don’t require you to pay any money for using them.
-They’re free of cost and also free for use on unlimited sites, unlimited times.
+As the name suggests, free themes don’t require you to pay any money to use them.
+They’re free of cost and also free for unlimited sites and unlimited times.

-There’s an official repository of free themes at WordPress.org website where you can find over 7500 themes created by professionals across the globe.
-You can download any of these themes and use them on as many sites as you want.
+There’s an official repository of free themes at WordPress.org website where you can find over 12000 themes created by professionals across the globe.
+You can download any of these themes and use them on as many sites.

 Additionally, you can find more free themes on other third-party theme provider sites.
 But we recommend choosing free themes from the official repository or trusted vendors like ThemeGrill, aThemes, and ThemeIsle.

 If you use a theme from the official repository, then you’ll get free support via the theme’s support forum page on WordPress.org.
-Also, you’ll get free updates of the theme.
-Just an important thing is that, use the theme which is regularly updated and developed from the trusted authors.
+Also, you’ll get free updates on the theme.
+Most importantly, ensure to use a regularly updated theme that’s developed by trusted authors.

 Pros: